projectcalico/libcalico-go/docs/calicoctl/commands/delete.md

 ## calicoctl delete

-The delete command is used to create a set of resources by filename or stdin.
-JSON and YAML formats are accepted.
+The delete command is used to delete a set of resources by filename or stdin, or by type and identifiers.
+JSON and YAML formats are accepted for file and stdin format.

-Attempting to create a resource that already exists is treated as a terminating error unless the `--skip-exists` flag is set.
-If this flag is set, resources that already exist are skipped.
+Attempting to delete a resource that does not exists is treated as a terminating error unless the `--skip-not-exists` flag is set.
+If this flag is set, resources that do not exist are skipped.

+When deleting resources by type, only a single type may be specified at a time.
+The name is required along with any and other identifiers required to uniquely identify a resource of the specified type.
+The only exception is that the `--tier` need not be specified for a policy resource where, if omitted, is assumed to be in the "default" tier.

+Possible resource types are bgppeer, hostendpoint, policy, pool, profile and tier.
+The <TYPE> is case insensitive and may be pluralized.

-The output of the command indicates how many resources were successfully created, and the error reason if an error occurred.
-If the `--skip-exists` flag is set then skipped resources are included in the success count.
+The output of the command indicates how many resources were successfully deleted, and the error reason if an error occurred.
+If the `--skip-not-exists` flag is set then skipped resources are included in the success count.

-The resources are created in the order they are specified.
-In the event of a failure creating a specific resource it is possible to work out which resource failed based on the number of resources successfully created.
+The resources are deleted in the order they are specified.
+In the event of a failure deleting a specific resource it is possible to work out which resource failed based on the number of resources successfully deleted.

-#### Examples
+### Examples
 ```
-# Create a set of resources (of mixed type) using the data in resources.yaml.
+# Delete a set of resources (of mixed type) using the data in resources.yaml.
-# Results indicate that 8 resources were successfully created.
+# Results indicate that 8 resources were successfully deleted.
-$ calicoctl create -f ./resources.yaml
+$ calicoctl delete -f ./resources.yaml
-Successfully created 8 resource(s)
+Successfully deleted 8 resource(s)

-# Create the same set of resources reading from stdin.
-# Results indicate failure because the first resource (in this case a Tier) already exists.
-$ cat resources.yaml | calicoctl apply -f -
-Failed to create any resources: resource already exists: Tier(name=tier1)
+# Delete a policy resource by name.
+The policy is called "policy1" and is in tier "tier1".
+# Note that the --tier option is specified to uniquely identify the resource.
+$ bin/calicoctl delete policy policy1 --tier=tier1
+Successfully deleted 1 'policy' resource(s)
 ```

-#### Options
+### Options
 ```
   -s --skip-not-exists         Skip over and treat as successful, resources that don't exist.
   -f --filename=<FILENAME>     Filename to use to delete the resource.
 If set to "-" loads from stdin.
   -t --tier=<TIER>             The policy tier.
-  -n --hostname=<HOSTNAME>     The hostname.
+This is used when deleting policy resources, if not
+                               specified it defaults to the "default" tier.
      --scope=<SCOPE>           The scope of the resource type.
 One of global, node.
-This is only valid
+This is required
-                               for BGP peers and is used to indicate whether the peer is a global peer
+                               for BGP peers and is used to indicate whether the scope of the peer
-                               or node-specific.
+                               resource is a global or node-specific.
+  -n --hostname=<HOSTNAME>     The hostname.
+This is required when deleting 'hostEndpoint' resources,
+                               and 'bgpPeer' resources with scope 'node'.
 ```

-#### General options
+### General options
 ```
   -c --config=<CONFIG>         Filename containing connection configuration in YAML or JSON format.
                                [default: /etc/calico/calicoctl.cfg]
 ```

-#### See also
+### See also
--  [Resources](resources/README.md) for details on all valid resources, including file format and schema
+-  [Resources](../resources/README.md) for details on all valid resources, including file format and schema
--  [Policy](resources/policy.md) for details on the Calico tiered policy model
+-  [Policy](../resources/policy.md) for details on the Calico tiered policy model
--  [calicoctl configuration](general/config.md) for details on configuring `calicoctl` to access the Calico datastore.
+-  [calicoctl configuration](../general/config.md) for details on configuring `calicoctl` to access the Calico datastore.

 [![Analytics](https://calico-ga-beacon.appspot.com/UA-52125893-3/libcalico-go/docs/calicoctl/commands/delete.md?pixel)](https://github.com/igrigorik/ga-beacon)